 Chase Sapphire Reserve $300 Dining Credit: Which Restaurants Qualify?

-The Chase Sapphire Reserve will shortly be undergoing a full refresh.
-The card’s annual fee is increasing to $795, but the card is also getting a slew of new benefits.
+The Chase Sapphire Reserve® Card has just undergone a full refresh.
+The card’s annual fee has increased to $795, but the card is also getting a slew of new benefits.
 Among other things, the card is introducing a new $300 annual dining credit.
 In this post, I want to take a closer look at how that works, as there’s a bit of nuance to using it.

 What is the Chase Sapphire Reserve $300 dining credit?

-With its fresh, the Chase Sapphire Reserve will offer up to $300 in dining credits annually.
-Note that this benefit applies as of June 23, 2025, for new cardmembers, and as of October 26, 2025, for existing cardmembers.
-So, how will this benefit work, exactly?
+With its refresh, the Chase Sapphire Reserve offers up to $300 in dining credits annually.
+Note that this benefit applies effective immediately for new cardmembers (as of June 23, 2025), and as of October 26, 2025, for existing cardmembers.
+So, how does this benefit work, exactly?

-• The card will offer an up to $150 statement credit semi-annually, once in January through June, and once in July through December
+• The card offers an up to $150 statement credit semi-annually, once in January through June, and once in July through December

 • The credit can be used across one or multiple purchases, until the $150 limit is reached

-• The credit will automatically post for dining purchases at select restaurants, up to the maximum, with no registration required
+• The credit automatically posts for dining purchases at select restaurants, up to the maximum, with no registration required

 • To qualify, the eligible card must be used for the dining purchase, though it doesn’t matter how you booked your reservation